jackfood/CodeInterpreter_huggingchat-free-api/README.md

 4. **Configure `.env` File:**

-   Update the `.env` file with your Hugging Face credentials (email and password).
+   Rename example.env to .env.
+Open up `.env` file with your Hugging Face credentials (email and password).

 Now your Half-CodeInterpreter is set up and ready to use.
 You can proceed to the "Usage" section for instructions on how to run the chatbot interface and interact with the AI chat service.